 1. Do your Research

 Whether it’s fair or not, the antique furniture market has many pretentious individuals dealing in the trade.
-On the other side of the spectrum, pawn dealers are not always the most amicable people doing business.
 Finding a pawnshop who has the infrastructure and professionalism to handle your vintage collateral is key!

 This makes using pawnshops an advantageous system for those looking to get quick cash.
 A reputable pawn dealer will be willing to explain the justification to the value of your furniture.
 Many pieces made in America from heavy oak during the early 1900’s will be more valuable than crafts made more recently.
 Finding a good dealer willing to explain this to you isn’t as difficult anymore.
 Just use PawnGuru!